Adding New Signers

 • src/memory/mod.rs — Simple, synchronous

-• src/privy/mod.rs - Requires initialization
+• src/para/mod.rs — Requires initialization (use as pattern for new signers)

 • src/turnkey/mod.rs — Complex signature handling